 Type of camera shots: Shooting Great Establishing Shots • Subscribe on YouTube

 We cover a lot of shot specs in this post, but don't worry.
-You don't need to memorize everything in this post.
+You don't need to memorize everything.
 If you use StudioBinder when shot listing, all these specs are listed as checkboxes for easy selection.

 Types of Camera Shots — The Shot Size